bshi42/Recruitment/README.md

 # Recruitment
-Look here for updates on the HAAG recruitment cycle
+Look here for updates on the HAAG Summer 2026 recruitment cycle
+- Currently Accepting Applications